-To explain the art and enjoyment of Pairing Food and Beverages
+To explain the art of pairing food and beverages.

-Over my career, I have been blessed to train under numerous chefs and sommeliers.
-Over all of the training that I received, one thing has always remained in the back of my mind.
+Over my career, I have been blessed to train under and teach numerous chefs and sommeliers.
+Over all of this time, one thing has always remained in the back of my mind.
 Food and beverage pairing was an art unto itself but is not really talked about.

 My tagline is “One Pairing at a Time.”
 Every time I drink a beverage, I take a moment to look at it, analyze it and enjoy it.
 I’m hoping to share this with you.

 Chef Brian Hay,